MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 ];
 ```

-Telegram middlewares will be executed in the same order as you put in `telegram.php` configuration file.
+Telegram middlewares will be executed in the same order as you place them in the `telegram.php` configuration file.

 ## Command handler
 The commands that users send to your bot must be handled by a _Command Handler_.

-Telegram Command handler will be run after running successfully all Telegram middlewares.
+The Telegram Command handler will run after all Telegram middlewares have run successfully.

 If no Command handler is found for the command the user submitted, an instance of `MohammadZarifiyan\Telegram\TelegramCommandNotFoundException` is thrown.

-You can disable of throwing exception by changing `allow-incognito-command` to `true` in `telegram.php` configuration file.
+You can disable throwing exceptions by setting `allow-incognito-command` to `true` in the `telegram.php` configuration file.

-Also you can check with the `$update->isCommand()` whether the Telegram update was created because of a bot command or not.
+Additionally, you can check with `$update->isCommand()` whether the Telegram update was created due to a bot command or not.

-To generate a fresh Command handler run the following command.
+To generate a new Command handler, run the following command.
 ```bash
 php artisan make:telegram-command-handler <CommandHandlerName>
 ```

-You should add your Telegram Command handler in `telegram.php` configuration file.
+You should add your Telegram Command handler to the `telegram.php` configuration file.
 ```php
 <?php